pcarias1/Payment-Funnel-Analysis-for-Optimization-SaaS-FinTech-/00_README.md

 ## Executive Summary
 Using SQL and Snowflake, I conducted a payment funnel analysis to identify major drop-off points in the subscription process for a SaaS company.
 The analysis revealed that a significant number of users either abandon the process early or encounter errors during payment submission.
-These inefficiencies contribute to lower-than-expected conversion rates and revenue loss.
+These inefficiencies contribute to lower than expected conversion rates and revenue loss.
 To improve user conversion and reduce friction in the payment process, I recommend:
 1. Enhancing frontend user experience to minimize early abandonment.
-2. Investigating vendor-side issues causing failed transactions.
+2. Investigating vendor side issues causing failed transactions.
 3. Implementing targeted interventions based on user error patterns.

 ### Business Problem